34. Job Search I: The McCall Search Model

 Moreover, it’s immediate from the definition of \(T\) that this fixed point is \(v^*\).

-A second implication of the Banach contraction mapping theorem is that \(\{ T^k v \}\) converges to the fixed point \(v^*\) regardless of the initial \(v \in \mathbb R^n\).
+A second implication of the Banach contraction mapping theorem is that \(\{ T^k v \}\) converges to the fixed point \(v^*\) regardless of \(v\).

-Our default for the probability distribution \(q\) of the state process is a Beta-binomial.
+Our default for \(q\), the distribution of the state process, will be Beta-binomial.

 n, a, b = 50, 200, 100 # default parameters